 Additionally, leopard geckos have only one reliable defense mechanism in the wild: tail dropping, also known as caudal autotomy.
 While it can prove effective as a one-time escape, it takes several weeks to re-grow the tail.

 When their tail does grow back, it won’t be as large as the previous one.
-The gecko will also lose a significant fat store on their body in the meantime.
+In the meantime, the gecko will also lose a significant amount of fat stored in their body.
 Research shows that the process of autonomy even changes a leopard gecko’s posture and gait significantly!

 When a leopard gecko drops their tail too often, they become stressed and weakened as a result.
 They can also sometimes drop their tails out of fear or sudden anxiety, even if they aren’t being actively chased by predators.
 Without the fat normally stored in their bulbous, chunky tails, leopard geckos can’t survive without food for very long.